Long on good intentions and short on time? You’ve come to the right place!

 - Need some healthy food options for hectic evenings?
-Check out the “Healthy Food” tab.
+Check out “Healthy Food & Easy Recipes” in the menu bar.

-- Want to know some hacks to better health using things that you probably already have in your kitchen?
-Click on “Health”
+- Want to know some fantastic hacks for better health using things that you probably already have in your kitchen?
+Click on “Natural Remedies & Herbs.”

 - Looking for affordable non-toxic cleaners and personal care products?
-Head to “Non-toxic Living.”
+Head to “Eco-Friendly.”

 - Want some easy gardening projects from a “good enough” gardener?
 Click “Garden.”

-- Interested in some further reading on these subjects or useful green products?
-Check out “Resources.”
+- Interested in recommendations for useful green products?
+Check out “Recommended Products.”

 (BTW to-be-demoed houses are FREE, an example of how green choices can save you money.
-Of course, this is definitely not in the category of “practical green,” and in hindsight I don’t recommend it to anyone but the young and slightly crazy, with little money and oodles of time and gumption.)
+Of course, moving a house is definitely not in the category of “practical green,” and in hindsight I don’t recommend it to anyone but the young and slightly crazy, with little money and oodles of time and gumption.)